samyemad/asynchronous-service-communication/docs/SecondApproach.md

 ### Process:
 - The `StartChargingSessionRequestCommand` is picked up and handled by the `StartChargingSessionRequestHandler` (Authorization Worker).
-- The handler will re-validate the request to ensure data integrity.
 - Make an asynchronous HTTP call to the `internal-authorization-service`.

 ### Internal-Authorization-Service Response: